Low-Cost Clinics

 • Microchips will also be offered at these clinics for $35 each.
 Pet owners can choose to have a pet receive only a microchip, only a rabies vaccine, or both.

 • Please make sure dogs are on leashes and cats are in carriers.
+Please only have one pet in a carrier.

 • You do not need to be an Orange County resident to attend these events.